In our humble opinion, Cape Town is one of the best cities in the world.

 #3 LEARN LESSONS IN SOUTH AFRICAN HISTORY

 Get an insight into the oppression of the apartheid regime, and the ultimate triumph against it that was symbolised by the indomitable Nelson Mandela, who spent 18 years incarcerated on Robben Island.
-Return tickets to the island cost around $30.
+Check out this full-day tour of Robben Island, which takes in key locations in the Apartheid struggle.

 The District Six Museum provides context to a time when this vibrant and multicultural community of freed slaves, artists, merchants, and immigrants was declared to be ‘whites only’ – and over 60,000 of it’s residents were forcibly ejected from their homes.
 As they were moved to the Cape Flats shantytowns, their houses were reduced to rubble.
 It’s honest, eye opening, and raw.
 Tickets cost around $3.